Accounts receivable: It’s simple until it’s not.

 What is accounts receivable automation software?

-Accounts receivable automation software is any payment software, usually integrated with accounting software, that allows businesses to accept electronic payments from clients.
+Accounts receivable (AR) automation software is any payment software, usually integrated with accounting software, that allows businesses to accept electronic payments from clients.

 Why should I consider switching to accounts receivable automation for my business?